saverymax/mvts_transformer/README.md

 ```

 ## Pre-train models (unsupervised learning through input masking)

+Pre-training is not supported for forecasting, though it is certainly possible to develop an implementation, using the causal mask in the forecasting module of the transformer.

 Can be used for any downstream task, e.g. regression, classification, imputation.